-The tracking of individuals' behaviour can be made via smartwatches, smartphones, sensors installed in equipment such as struction workers are moving around in the building area, their pulse, blood pressure and other biometric data.
+The tracking of individuals' behaviour can be made via smartwatches, smartphones, sensors installed in equipment such as actors involved.
+"Brokers are able helmets, glasses, uniforms and patterns - for instance, whether data, for instance, on how con- 15% reduction of overall footfall struction workers are moving around in the building area, their pulse, blood pressure and other biometric data.
 Companies like Chubb have projects using IoT technology employed to reduce workplace accidents.